 - Paying only reasonable plan expenses;

 Granted, this appears to be an intimidating list of obligations that many small business owners have little (or no) interest learning how to navigate.
-However, being part of a MEP doesn’t absolve plan sponsors from all of these obligations.
+However, being part of a Multiple Employer Plan doesn’t absolve plan sponsors from all of these obligations.
 In fact, being a part of a MEP may make it more difficult to monitor the plan, due to complexity and delegated decision making structure.

 I would ask yourself some basic questions before jumping on the MEP band wagon.